Which Dietary Concept Fits You Best

 Which for many is very satisfactory from a short-term aesthetic point of view.
 The very weak stimulation of insulin creates the stability of the glycemia which makes it possible to avoid energy crashes.
 The majority of long-term practitioners keep their concentration and focus without feeling the appetite or being inconvenienced in the least.

 Nothing is perfect, and the keto diet isn’t either.
 One of the major negative aspects is the difficulty of adaptation during the first days/weeks of this approach.
 If the selling element of this approach is infinite energy, it is quite the opposite during the adaptation period which for many seems endless and too heavy to continue.

-Many supplements can be used in every dietary concept, but usually the one that applies to the low carbs approach will also suit the keto approach.
-I would also suggest adding a fiber supplement.
+Many supplements can be used in every dietary concept, but usually, the one that applies to the low carbs approach will also suit the keto approach.
+I would also suggest adding a fibre supplement.

 As mentioned previously, the keto approach will require you to supplement with added electrolytes.
 For beginners, I usually suggest adding electrolytes supplements for workout to help in sodium, potassium and magnesium replenishment.

 The very high consumption of fat will also require adaptation on a digestive level.
 Do not be surprised by alternating constipation and diarrhea in the early days.
 It may take a while to find the ideal balance.
 I strongly suggest adding a digestive enzyme complex containing lipase but also stimulate the production of bile by adding supplements such as milk thistle, dandelion and taurine amino acid.

 Very popular in recent years, intermittent fasting seems to be very promising in the treatment of several metabolic syndromes.
 There is also an increasingly practical use among those who seek to improve their body composition by creating periods of fasting and alternating periods of caloric compensation.